raspberrypilearning/comic-character/en/step_6.md

 --- task ---

-Open `character.html`.

 **Test:** Click the **Run** button to see your changes.

-+ Do not type in a superhero name on the form because this is the only validation check you have created.
++ Fill in the Superhero Name field
-+ Click 'Create' to submit the form; a validation message should be shown.
++ Click the Create button
-+ You can then type in a superhero name on the form.
-Click 'Create', a character summary should be shown.
++ The alert message will **not** show.
++ The summary will show.
+**Notice:** The ability and origin story sections will be blank

 --- /task ---

 **Debug step:**
-+ Ensure you have used brackets`()` e.g.`if (characterName.value == "")` when checking a condition in an `if`, `if-else`, statement.
++ Check you have used brackets`()` e.g. `if (characterName.value == "")` in `if` and `else` statements.
-+ Ensure you have added the block of code to be executed within curly braces `{}` if your condition is true.
-+ Ensure you have called the `displaySummary()` function within your `else` condition block.
++ Check you have called the `displaySummary()` function in your `else` block.

-### Create more alert messages
+### Check the Ability field

-You have created a validation message to be shown to the user, if the form field with the attribute `id="name-text"`(held in the constant `characterName`) is left empty.
+You have used an `if` statement to check if the value of `characterName` is empty.

-However, you need to create more validation messages for the other form field elements.
+If it is **not** empty, you need to use `else if` statements to check the other form fields.
-These have been held in the constants `characterAbility`, and `origin`.

-This means there are more than two conditions to check.
-You can use an `if-else if-else` statement when checking multiple conditions.
+This is another way to think about how `else if` statements work with the `if` statement:

+    If characterName is ""
+      - set an alert.
+    Otherwise (else) if characterAbility is ""
+      - set an alert.
+    Otherwise (else) if characterOrigin is ""
+      - set an alert.

+--- collapse ---

+---
+title: Why not use three if statements?
+---

+**Tip:** Using `if` with `else if` statements means that if any condition is 'true', subsequent `else if` statements are ignored.
+This saves resources and time.
+If multiple `if` statements are used, all `if` statements are checked, even if one condition is met.

+In this form, the user is alerted about the first blank field.

+--- /collapse ---

 --- task ---

-Open `script.js`.

 Use an `else if` statement to check if the value of `characterAbility` is empty.

-Inside the `else if` statement, add the block of code to be executed if the condition is true.
+If it is, assign `alertMessage` a string.

+The string needs to be a message that tells the user what to if the **Ability** field has been left blank.

 --- code ---
 ---
 language: js
 filename: script.js
 line_numbers: true
-line_number_start: 32
+line_number_start: 31
-line_highlights: 43-45
+line_highlights: 40-42
 ---
 // Function to check the character details form const alertBox = document.querySelector("#alert");

 function checkForm(){